 Unlike the cream texture that moisturizers are known for, this one spurts out of the bottle like the froth that sits on top of a pint of beer.
 It's light, fluffy, and collapses into a clear silky fluid as soon as your fingers touch it.
 In skin terms, that means it doesn't leave greasy film atop the skin's outermost layer and instead splashes it with a watery essence not too dissimilar to a toner.

-You could easily claim that this "moisturiser" isn't a moisturiser at all, but there on the back of the bottle are the usual suspects of hydration: hyaluronic acid, ceramides and (botanical) glycerin.
-And it gives skin the same instant sheen of a moisturiser too.
+You could easily claim that this "moisturizer" isn't a moisturizer at all, but there on the back of the bottle are the usual suspects of hydration: hyaluronic acid, ceramides, and (botanical) glycerin.
+And it gives skin the same instant sheen of a moisturizer too.
 But what about the makeup test?
 I've applied a full face of concealer and liquid foundation each day this week, and I swear its longevity has increased three-fold.

 Up next, want to peek inside the night time routines of the world's most beautiful women?
 We wouldn't blame you.